appeldaniel1998/ABM/app/src/main/java/com/example/abm/Products/README.md

 ## :sparkles: Products

-This class represt the product part in the application.
+This class represent the products part in the application.
 The class has two sides : Manager side and Clients side
 - ***Manager side*** - Responsible for all products's inventory that customers can order.
 Can add new products, edit and delete existing products.
 Any product's changes are updated in the database.